 A HBCU game

 While the Red River Showdown often takes the glory, it doesn't mean the annual State Fair Classic between Grambling State and Prairie View A&M is one to miss.
 In fact – we argue it should be your starting point!
 Our main reason?
 The halftime Battle of the Bands, a vivacious showcase of both school's marching bands and performers.
-This year's halftime performance is slated for 5:15 pm on Sept.
-25.
+This year's game is slated for Saturday, Oct.
+1. See all fair time football here.